About this guide

 - Clearing out chemicals and harsh cleaning products.
 Ensure you dispose of hazardous and chemical waste like motor oil, batteries, oven cleaners and pool and spa chemicals safely.
 Contact your local council or visit the Planet Ark website for hazardous waste collection and disposal services in your area.
 You can avoid needing to dispose of these items in the future by switching to low impact non-toxic alternatives where available.

 - Consider your car.
 Driving efficiently and maintaining your car can help save on fuel and greenhouse gas emissions.
 If you're thinking about upgrading or buying a new car the GreenVehicleGuide is a great place to start.
 For the least cost and healthy choice, you could also include cycling in your transport options.
-Service your bike as part of your garage clean up so it's ready for your next ride.

 - Power tools.
 Check out our guides to purchasing and using power tools efficiently to save money on energy costs.
 Consider using a manual tool to do the job where possible.